 Town Center Loan Program

-The process of securing capital necessary to start a new business or expand an existing facility in today’s economic climate has become increasingly difficult.
-In response to that need the City of Grove City has established a Town Center Loan Program (TCLP).
-The program is designed to stimulate job creation and revitalize under-utilized properties within a targeted area.
-If you would like more information concerning Economic Development, please email the Development Department or call 614-277-3004.
+Securing capital necessary to start a new business or expand an existing facility in today's economic climate has become increasingly difficult.
+In response to that need the City has established a Town Center Loan Program (TCLP) through the Community Capital Development Corp (CCDC).

-- Applicants may contact the City of Grove City, CCDC, or one of the TCLP partner banks to discuss the project
+- Applicants may contact the City, Community Capital Development Corp (CCDC), or one of the TCLP partner banks to discuss the project

 - Applicants submit Application Checklist items to CCDC